Pay it online, report an issue or request a service, submit on it, or ask us.

 The approval of the Recovery Plan is an important step in the regeneration of these areas.
 It provides some certainty over the future land uses and activities.
 It is also a key step towards enabling the Council to complete repairs to damaged infrastructure (roads and services).

-The Council is required to implement the land uses and activities proposed in the Recovery Plan.
+The Council is required to implement the land uses and activities in the Recovery Plan.
 The Crown has also signalled that the regeneration areas will be divested (transferred) to Council on the understanding that the land uses and activities in the Recovery Plan will be put in place. [ back to top ]

-No, the Recovery Plan does not include any provision for residential development in the regeneration areas. [ back to top ]
+No, the Recovery Plan does not include any provision for standard residential development in the regeneration areas. [ back to top ]

 Council recognises that there are some private property owners in the regeneration areas.
 The Recovery Plan respects the rights of these property owners to legal road access and water services.
 Council will work with these property owners when designing and planning Recovery Plan projects.

-The Kaiapoi-Tuahiwi Community Board, and representatives from Te Ngāi Tῡāhuriri Rῡnanga, Environment Canterbury and Te Kōhaka o Tῡhaitara Trust are part of the Regeneration Steering Group which will guide Council on the implementation of the Recovery Plan. [ back to top ]
+The Kaiapoi-Tuahiwi Community Board, and representatives from Te Ngāi Tῡāhuriri Rῡnanga, Environment Canterbury and Te Kōhaka o Tῡhaitara Trust, are part of the Regeneration Steering Group which will guide Council on the implementation of the Recovery Plan. [ back to top ]

 Land divestment is the process of disposing of Crown-owned properties such as those purchased by the Crown in the regeneration areas.
 For the regeneration areas this involves transferring Crown-owned land to the Council and the Te Kōhaka o Tῡhaitara Trust, and is the responsibility of Land Information New Zealand (LINZ). [ back to top ]

-The timeframe for the implementation of the Recovery Plan projects varies.
+The time-frame for the implementation of the Recovery Plan projects varies.
 Some projects can be done in the short to medium term (in the first one to five years); others will take longer (out to thirty years). [ back to top ]

 There is also the opportunity for Council to explore alternative funding sources to help implement some of the projects in the regeneration areas. [ back to top ]

-There will be opportunities for the community to work with Council on some projects in the regeneration areas; for example, edible landscapes (food forest) and native revegetation.
+There will be opportunities for the community to work with Council on some projects in the regeneration areas, for example, native revegetation. [ back to top ]

 You can sign up for our e-newsletters and receive monthly updates.
-You can also keep up to date by checking the Council website; www.waimakariri.govt.nz/regeneration.
+You can also keep up to date by checking the Council website; waimakariri.govt.nz/regeneration.
 We will also use our Facebook page as well the newspaper, newsletters and the signboard near the corner of Raven Quay and Williams St, Kaiapoi. [ back to top ]

 The lease of this land will not be exclusive.
 The land can potentially be leased to anyone.
-There will be conditions attached to the lease, which are yet to be determined. [ back to top ]
+There will be conditions attached to any lease, which are yet to be determined. [ back to top ]